viggy28/viggy28.dev/content/post/postgres-active-active-replication.md

 ```

 Things to note:
-    local_node_name or host name is the container name
+    local_node_name or hostname is the container name
     Don't forget to replace your password
     If you face issue with connectivity, make sure one container can communicate with the other one (ping command should be good)